Guide

 fi

-echo "No hard conflicts.
+echo "No overlaps.
 Safe to deploy."

 exit 0

-An empty result from nylas calendar ai conflicts means either there are no conflicts or the command is reading the wrong calendar.
+An empty array from the jq overlap audit means either there are no overlapping events or the audit is reading the wrong calendar.
 The first thing to verify is which grant is active.
 Run nylas calendar events list --days 1 and confirm the events listed match what you expect to see.
 If events are missing, the connected grant may be pointing at a secondary calendar rather than the primary one that holds your meetings.

-Tested on Nylas CLI 3.1.16 with Google Calendar.
+Tested on Nylas CLI 3.1.22 with Google Calendar.
 Provider-side behavior for Outlook, Exchange, Yahoo, iCloud, and IMAP is documented by Nylas but not verified end-to-end against each backend — test locally before deploying provider-specific rules.

 References